dkblackley/dkblackley.github.io/_WIP/2023-05-02-asm-fizzbuzz.md

     format db "%d", 10, 0 ; 10 is newline, 0 is null
 ```

+Now you can assemble and link this with:

 ```bash
 nasm -f elf -g fizzbuzz.asm
 ld -melf_i386 -dynamic-linker /lib/ld-linux.so.2 -o fizzbuzz fizzbuzz.o -lc
 ```

+Note that we dynamically link the 32 bit libraries for C "/lib/ld-linux.so.2" which points our call to printf at the right place.
+You may need to install the 32 bit libraries for you system if you want to run this.

 ## Congratulations

+Well you made it to the end.
+I don't really know why I tried this and I don't really know why you read this.
+I just have a headache.
+Apologies for this over complicated and simplified explanation of assembly, but at least I won't need to go through this again in the future.

+See you next time.

+:^)